tireminnanzi/HomeExp/README.md

   There will be a backend where the data is stored in a database and a front end where the user can enter data, categorize and visualize.
  1.1 BACKEND
      1.1.1 DATABASES
-         Must be created two databases: expenses and categories 1.1.1.1 EXPENSES DATABASE
+         Must be created three databases: expenses, categories and rules 1.1.1.1 EXPENSES DATABASE
              The Expenses database contains any single expense with date, description, amount, source (CVS, PDF AMAZON, PDF ING) first level category, second level category, third level category, a numeric id and nothing else.
              - Verification of uniqueness: There is a verification for duplicates for this database that check if any two expenses have the same data, the same description and the same amount, in this case one of the two is eliminated.
 This function routine is called everytime an expense is pushed from the front end.
+             Expenses can be added by documents, but thez can be modified or deleted by user.
           1.1.1.2 CATEGORIES DATABASE
              This database includes the categories divided in the three levels.
-So we have the full list of the categories, with only one characteristic that is the belonging cateogory valid for the second level and third level category, if this belonging category feature is empty, it means the category is first level.
+Here we have the full list of the categories, not separated in the three levels.
+To recognize a second or third level category there is a feature called parent, it´s the categorz it descend from.
+If parent is null, then the category is first level, if parent category has no parent is second level, otherwise is third level.
-             The user can add one category.
-In the categorization page, for each categorization level button group, the last button is "new category".
+             The user can assign categories to the expenses in the three levels.
+User can also create new categories or delete any.
+One emptz categorz button allows to add a new category.
 When user clicks on it, it can write in the button the name of the new category.
-If this is not equal to any other category in the same level, it is accepted, the button is modified, a "new category" button is added in case another category is needed.
-The front end send the add category command to the server.
+If this is not equal to any other category in the same level, it is accepted, the button is modified, a "new category" button is added.
+The front end send the add category command to the server to update the database.
+          1.1.1.3 RULES DATABASE
+             User can create a rule, that means that if the expense description contains one or more words, it is automatically assigned a set of categories.
+             Rules can be deleted.
       1.1.2 IMPLEMENTATION
           The implementation is based on local server on development and debug, it will be deployed on a cloud server later.
           JSON Server is used for the database interaction and communication